 Are Robo Advisors Worth It?

-Yes, Robo Advisors are worth using if you would like the following services.
-Many Robo Advisors are tuned for optimal tax loss harvesting which saves you money.
-They are also tuned for automatic portfolio rotation & adjustment based on your risk and preferences which saves you a lot of time.
-They also provide low-cost access to ETF’s & Mutual Funds thus reducing trading costs.
-Some Robo Advisors provide model portfolios for socially responsible investing or gender-specific demands saving you time researching the companies you want to invest in.
+To elaborate further, Robo Advisors are worth using if you would like the following services.
+Many Robo Advisors are tuned for the optimal tax-loss harvesting, which saves you money.
+They are also optimized for automatic portfolio rotation & adjustment based on your risk and preferences, which saves you a lot of time.
+They also provide low-cost access to ETF’s & Mutual Funds, thus reducing trading costs.
+Some Robo Advisors offer model portfolios to socially responsible investing or gender-specific demands, saving you time researching the companies you want to invest in.